Chia-Network/chia-docs/docs/06mempool/mempool.md

 it is normal for there to be more transactions happening that can fit in a block, so the mempool also acts as a queue for inclusion into the blockchain.

+When a user makes a transaction, it gets sent to a full node, the full node verifies it, adds it to the mempool, ands broadcasts it to all of its peers.
+Therefore, transactions get sent to the whole network in a very short period of time.

 ##  Validation
 For a transaction to enter the mempool, it must be valid, and it goes through similar checks that are performed in block validation.
 This includes running CLVM, checking conditions, validating signatures, and checking that the spent